nubenetes/awesome-kubernetes/docs/databases.md

 * [percona.com: Autoscaling Databases in Kubernetes for MongoDB, MySQL, and PostgreSQL](https://www.percona.com/blog/2021/06/23/autoscaling-databases-in-kubernetes-for-mongodb-mysql-and-postgresql/)
 * [levelup.gitconnected.com: How to design a system to scale to your first 100 million users](https://levelup.gitconnected.com/how-to-design-a-system-to-scale-to-your-first-100-million-users-4450a2f9703d) Think Big, Do Small, Learn Fast
 * [magalix.com: Kubernetes And Databases 🌟](https://www.magalix.com/blog/kubernetes-and-database)
-* [towardsdatascience.com: SQL vs. NoSQL: How to Select from 12 Database Types](https://towardsdatascience.com/datastore-choices-sql-vs-nosql-database-ebec24d56106) When to use SQL vs. NoSQL database?
+* [towardsdatascience.com: SQL vs. NoSQL: How to Select from 12 Database Types 🌟🌟](https://towardsdatascience.com/datastore-choices-sql-vs-nosql-database-ebec24d56106) When to use SQL vs. NoSQL database?
 Deep dive, differences, decision tree, and cloud cheatsheet to choose the best database for your data type and use case.
 * [andrewlock.net: Running database migrations when deploying to Kubernetes 🌟](https://andrewlock.net/deploying-asp-net-core-applications-to-kubernetes-part-7-running-database-migrations/) Deploying ASP.NET Core applications to Kubernetes - Part 7.
 Learn how to run database migrations with init containers and Jobs in Kubernetes.
 * [redislabs.com: What is a “Databaseless” (DBLess) Architecture, and Why It’s the Future 🌟](https://redislabs.com/blog/dbless-architecture-and-why-its-the-future/) DBLess architecture provides a new approach to data pipeline and backend architecture.
 Just like the terms serverless, stateless, and NoSQL, it attempts to provide more options for architects to think about.
 * [red-gate.com: Designing Highly Scalable Database Architectures](https://www.red-gate.com/simple-talk/databases/sql-server/performance-sql-server/designing-highly-scalable-database-architectures/)